- places to visit

-While farmland in the nation is rapidly disappearing, we consider preserving this piece of our collective history a crucial part of our mission.
-To encourage more folks to eat locally, we have grown thriving vegetable and meat Community Supported Agriculture (CSA) programs and offer a mix of fresh farm products at our farm stores and farm stands.
-Many of our farms are open to the public and offer fun, family-friendly activities and events.
+Local food and farming matters!
+While farmland in the nation rapidly disappears, preserving this piece of our collective history is a crucial part of our mission.
+To encourage more folks to eat locally, our thriving vegetable and meat Community Supported Agriculture (CSA) programs offer a mix of fresh farm products, and the same great products are available at our farm stores, open to the public.
+Many of our farms are open to the public and offer fun, family-friendly activities, and events.

 Appleton Farms, Ipswich & Hamilton

 America’s oldest working farm!
-Features a vegetable farm, dairy and creamery where we produce our own milk and cheese, grass-fed beef herd, barnyard animals, educational kitchen, and year-round Dairy & Farm Store.
+Appleton features a dairy and creamery where we produce our own milk and cheese, a grass-fed beef herd, barnyard animals, an educational kitchen, and a Dairy and Farm Store that's open year-round.
 Educational programs include a summer camp, cooking classes, seasonal events, farm tours, youth and group programs, and farm dinners.
-Visit the links below for more information on the following:

 Powisset Farm, Dover

 Just 15 miles from downtown Boston, this land has been farmed for hundreds of years.
-Features a vegetable farm, seasonal grass-fed beef herd, chickens and pigs, educational kitchen, and seasonal farm store.
+Powisset features a vegetable farm, a seasonal grass-fed beef herd, chickens and pigs, an educational kitchen, and a seasonal farm store.
 Educational programs include cooking classes, seasonal events, and youth and group programs.
-Visit the links below for more information on the following:

 Chestnut Hill Farm, Southborough